Calvinjmin/Trading-Simulator/README.md

 ## Strategies

-- **Moving Average Crossover Strategy**: Utilizes short and long moving averages to generate trading signals.
+- **Moving Average Crossover**: Utilizes short and long moving averages to generate trading signals.
+- **Mean Reversion**: Uses rolling mean and standard deviation to detect overbought or oversold conditions, generating buy and sell signals when prices deviate from their mean.

 ## Features